The Canon AE-1 Program is a fantastic film camera. Below are the top 5 lenses to use with the Canon AE-1 Program.

 This lens is bulky, heavy, and difficult to focus lens.
 Shot wide open, photographs will be soft.
 If you stop the lens down to f/1.8 or f/1.4 you will not notice a notable difference between it and the other lenses.

 There are 2 versions, both are pricey.
 Optical quality is not the driver of cost.
-People want to have the lens stemming from rarity and collectibility.
+The original appeal was to get the view finder to be as bright as possible in low light conditions.

 Alternative Standard Lenses